Portland Vase: Copies

 The vase also inspired a 19th-century competition to duplicate its cameo-work in glass, with Benjamin Richardson offering a £1,000 prize to anyone who could achieve that feat.
 Taking three years, glass maker Philip Pargeter made a copy and John Northwood engraved it, to win the prize.
 This copy is in the Corning Museum of Glass in Corning, New York.

-The Wedgwood Museum, in Barlaston, near Stoke-on-Trent, contains a display describing the trials of replicating the vase, and several examples of the early experiments are shown.
+The Wedgwood Museum collection is now branded the V&A Wedgwood Collection.
+Displays at Barlaston, near Stoke-on-Trent, are now branded World of Wedgwood, described on its website as “Home to Stoke-on-Trent's most prestigious brand, Wedgwood”, and include the galleries of the V&A Wedgwood Collection.

 Vandalism and reconstruction

 At 3:45 p.m. on 7 February 1845, the vase was shattered by William Lloyd, who, after drinking all the previous week, threw a nearby sculpture on top of the case, smashing both it and the vase.
 He was arrested and charged with the crime of willful damage.
-When his lawyer pointed out an error in the wording of the act which seemed to limit its application to the destruction of objects worth no more than five pounds, he was convicted instead of the destruction of the glass case in which the vase had sat.
-He was ordered to pay a fine of three pounds (approximately 350 pounds equivalent in 2017) or spend two months in prison.
+When his lawyer said that an error in the wording of the act seemed to limit its application to the destruction of objects worth no more than £5, he was convicted instead of the destruction of the glass case in which the vase had sat.
+He was sentenced to either pay a fine of £3 (approximately £350 equivalent in 2017) or spend two months in prison.
 He remained in prison until an anonymous benefactor paid the fine by mail.
 The name William Lloyd is thought to be a pseudonym.
-Investigators hired by the British Museum concluded that he was actually William Mulcahy, a student who had gone missing from Trinity College.
+Investigators hired by the British Museum concluded that he was actually William Mulcahy, a student who had gone missing from Trinity College Dublin.
 Detectives reported that the Mulcahy family was impoverished.
 The owner of the vase declined to bring a civil action against William Mulcahy because he did not want his family to suffer for "an act of folly or madness which they could not control".

-The vase was pieced together with fair success in 1845 by British Museum restorer John Doubleday, though he was unable to replace thirty-seven small fragments.
-It appears they had been put into a box and forgotten.
-On 5 October 1948, the keeper Bernard Ashmole received them in a box from Mr. G.A.
-Croker of Putney, who did not know what they were.
-After Doubleday's death, a fellow restorer from the British Museum took them to Mr. G.H.
-Gabb, a box maker, who was asked to make a box with thirty seven compartments, one for each fragment.
+The vase was pieced together with fair success in 1845 by British Museum restorer John Doubleday.
+At the time, the restoration was termed "masterly" and Doubleday was lauded by The Gentleman's Magazine for demonstrating "skilful ingenuity" and "cleverness ... sufficient to establish his immortality as the prince of restorers".

+However, Doubleday was unable to replace thirty-seven small fragments of the vase, which had been put into a box and apparently forgotten.
+On 5 October 1948, the keeper Bernard Ashmole received them in a box from G. A. Croker of Putney, who did not know what they were.
+After Doubleday's death, a fellow restorer from the British Museum took them to G. H. Gabb, a box maker, who was asked to make a box with thirty seven compartments, one for each fragment.
 However, the restorer also died and the box was never collected.
-After Gabb's death, his executrix, Miss Amy Reeves, brought in Croker to value Gabb's effects.
-This was how Crocker came to bring them to the museum to ask for help in identifying them.
+After Gabb's death, the executor of his estate, Amy Reeves, brought in Croker to assess Gabb's effects.
+This was how Croker came to bring them to the museum to ask for help in identifying them.